stephane-klein/poc-capacitor/README.md

 The Capacitor application in this POC displays the content of a demonstration website, with the HTML content located in the `./dummy-website/` folder.
 This website is served by an HTTP Nginx server, launched using `docker-compose.yml`.

+## Here are the elements tested and implemented in this POC

+Application capacity :

+- Application icon configuration (with [`@capacitor/assets`](https://github.com/ionic-team/capacitor-assets))
+- SplashScreen image configuration (with [`@capacitor/assets`](https://github.com/ionic-team/capacitor-assets))

+Build and usage test:

+- Create and test the application on Android in the Android emulator
+- Application creation and testing on iOS via Scaleway Apple Silicon hosting instance

 ## Prerequisite

 - [Mise](https://mise.jdx.dev/installing-mise.html)